 Important features of the ocean floor are the continental shelf, continental slope, continental rise, abyssal plain, and ocean trenches.
-Most areas are covered with thick layers of sediments (sand, mud, rocks). (a)
+Most areas are covered with thick layers of sediments (sand, mud, rocks). (a) Students are not expected to memorize these features.